 Do I have to write a different prompt for each document type?

 No. One Sortio prompt can route invoices, receipts, statements, and contracts to different folders with different filename templates.
 The model handles the routing decision per file.
-For very high volume (thousands of receipts a month) you can promote each rule to the AI Rule Builder, which generates a deterministic rule that runs without consuming AI credits.
+For very high volume (thousands of receipts a month) you can promote each rule to the AI Rule Builder, which generates a deterministic rule that does not use your AI allowance at all.